There are more comprehensive notes in the Members’ Handbook.

 Assembly Point

 For most activities we assemble at the car-park adjacent to Bunnings, Wodonga but the choice is yours.
-At the assembly point get the Risk Form – All Activities signed by all participants .
-Also collect the non-member’s fee, currently $5 for each day of the activity, and give it to the treasurer when convenient.
-Give the group an overview of what is intended, and in particular where all the cars will rendezvous.
-Allocate people to cars if they haven’t organised themselves.
+Collect the non-member’s fee, currently $5 for each day of the activity, and give it to the treasurer or pay via EFT when convenient.

 Leading on the day